$30K worth of Pokemon, Magic cards stolen from Spokane Valley comic book store

 Blood was left at the shattered window, likely indicating the thief or thieves cut themselves on the glass.

-Barnett said he is installing a brand new security system.
-The security company already added new features, such as louder alarms and another motion sensor Thursday.
+Barnett said he is installing a new security system.
+The security company already added new features, such as louder alarms and another motion sensor, on Thursday.

 He said the perpetrators also damaged a 55-inch television inside the store.
 He estimated the total damage to the store at $2,000.